arrsh-kh/SynC/README.md

 # SynC

-a c based language with syntax of python!
+A C based language with syntax of python!
 ---
 Syntax:
 ```bash